pmatseykanets/laravel-sql-migrations/README.md

     ...
 );
 ```
-Of course there are plenty of other data types (i.e. range or FTS types in PostgreSQL) that might be very useful but `SchemaBuilder` is unaware of and never will be.
+Of course there are plenty of other data types (i.e. [Range](https://www.postgresql.org/docs/current/static/rangetypes.html) or [Text Search](https://www.postgresql.org/docs/current/static/datatype-textsearch.html) data types in PostgreSQL) that might be very useful but `SchemaBuilder` is unaware of and never will be.

 ### Managing stored functions, procedures and triggers

 This is a big one, especially if you're still using reverse (`down()`) migrations.
 This means that you need to cram both new and old source code of a function/procedure/trigger in `up()` and `down()` methods of your migration file and keep them in string variables which doesn't help with readability/maintainability.

-Even with `heredoc`/`nowdoc` syntax it's still gross.
+Even with [`heredoc`/`nowdoc`](https://secure.php.net/manual/en/language.types.string.php) syntax in `php` it's still gross.

 ### Taking advantage of `IF [NOT] EXISTS` and alike
 There is a multitude of important and useful SQL standard compliant and vendor specific clauses in DDL statements that can make your life so much easier.
 One of the well known and frequently used ones is `IF [NOT] EXISTS`.